haitammabrouk/summer_project/README.md

 2. Navigate to the project directory:

 3. Install dependencies for both backend and frontend:
-// For backend
-cd backend
-mvn install
+For backend : mvn install

-// For frontend
-cd frontend
-npm install
+For frontend : npm install

 4. Configure database settings in `application.properties` file located in the `backend/src/main/resources` directory.